piyushxh/ngHmr/README.md

 ```

 This chunk of code uses the HMR API.
 First we check if HMR is enabled and, if it is, we call the `accept()` method
 in order to load the modified modules.
-(See the Webpack docs on HMR for details: https://webpack.github.io/docs/hot-module-replacement.html#accept)
+[See the Webpack docs on HMR for details](https://webpack.github.io/docs/hot-module-replacement.html#accept).

 To test this out, fire up the app and point your browser to `http://localhost:8080` again.
 Open up `app.component.ts` in your editor, and change the `title` property of `AppComponent`.
 Save your changes and